wiznick79/minesweeper/Readme.txt

 Git repository : github.com/wiznick79/minesweeper/

+14/07/2019 v0.96
+- Some visual improvements
+- In custom game mode, changed the input TextFields to ComboBoxes.
+The minimum number of mines that can be selected is 5% of the number of tiles.
+The maximum number is 50%.

 12/07/2019 v0.95
 - Added pause button.
 Gameboard is disabled and hidden during pause.
 - Added option to enable/disable question marks in the options menu.
 By default, they are disabled.